nicolashahn/nicolashahn.github.io/_posts/2019-06-01-program-in-python-go-rust.md

-The Python implementation definitely has room for improvement, because as efficient as Pillow is, we're still creating a diff image in memory (traversing both input images) and then adding up each of its pixel's channel values.
-Effectively, we're looping over three images instead of two like the Rust and Go implementations, so I would expect a similar but more direct approach would cut its run time by roughly a third.
-However, a pure Python implementation would be wildly slower, since Pillow does its main work in C.
+The Python implementation definitely has room for improvement, because as efficient as Pillow is, we're still creating a diff image in memory (traversing both input images) and _then_ adding up each of its pixel's channel values.
+A more direct approach like the Go and Rust implementations would probably be marginally faster.
+However, a _pure_ Python implementation would be wildly slower, since Pillow does its main work in C.
-Because the other two are pure language implementations, this isn't really a fair comparison, though in some ways it is, because Python has an absurd amount of libraries available to you that are performant thanks to C extensions.
+Because the other two are pure language implementations, this isn't really a fair comparison, though in some ways it is, because Python has an absurd amount of libraries available to you that are performant thanks to C extensions (and Python and C have a very tight relationship in general).

 I should also mention the binary sizes: Rust's is 2.1mb with the `--release` build, and Go's is comparable at 2.5mb.
-Python doesn't create binaries, but `.pyc` files are somewhat comparable, and `diffimg`'s `.pyc` files are about 3kb in total.
+Python doesn't create binaries, but `.pyc` files are _sort of_ comparable, and `diffimg`'s `.pyc` files are about 3kb in total.
 Its source code is also only about 3kb, but including the Pillow dependency, it weighs in at 24mb(!).
 Again, not a fair comparison because I'm using a third party imaging library, but it should be mentioned.